Invitation to all CEU Faculty:

-Please join us for an interactive webinar discussion with
+Please join us for a lunch-time discussion at the Center for Teaching and Learning with

 Sandwich lunch will be served.
 RSVPs appreciated: firstname.lastname@example.org

 This is an introductory session to specific approaches to the design of blended and online courses.
 We will focus on how to overcome the transactional distance when blending in-person and online teaching.
 We will discuss the different types of interactions that can be included to engage students, and discuss the challenges associated with teaching and learning in such courses.

 Dr. Swapna Kumar is a Clinical Associate Professor and directs the professional doctorate in Educational Technology at the School of Teaching and Learning, University of Florida, USA.
 She studies the design, implementation, and impact of online and blended learning in higher education.
 Her recent research is focused on online mentoring in graduate education and quality assurance in online programs.

 Kumar, S. & Dawson, K. (2018).
 An Online Doctorate for Researching Professionals: Program Design, Implementation and Evaluation.
 Athabasca University Press.